 Range includes but is not limited to – reporting of incidents, showing property including open homes, vehicle use.

-1.6 Explain the legal implications of the Human Rights Act 1993 as they affect a licensee.

-1.7 Explain the legal implications of the Privacy Act 1993 as they affect a licensee.

-1.8 Explain the rights of entry for a licensee in accordance with the Residential Tenancies Act 1986.
+1.4 Explain the rights of entry for a licensee in accordance with the Residential Tenancies Act 1986.

-1.9 Explain the key provisions of the Residential Tenancies Act 1986 in accordance with industry requirements.
+1.5 Explain the key provisions of the Residential Tenancies Act 1986 in accordance with industry requirements.